Dr. Stefano Indraccolo, MD

-Our team pioneered at IOV investigation of innovative methods to detect somatic mutations in NSCLC samples, including both NGS and droplet digital PCR (ddPCR) techniques.
-In 2017, we routinely genotyped >500 tissue samples and >150 plasma samples from NSCLC patients, being one of the leading laboratories for molecular diagnostics of lung cancer in the Veneto region.
+Our team pioneered at IOV investigation of innovative methods to detect somatic mutations in NSCLC samples, including both NGS, droplet digital PCR (ddPCR), and detection of LOH techniques (Boldrin E. et al., Int J Mol Sci 2019).
+In 2019, we routinely genotyped >200 plasma samples from NSCLC patients, being one of the leading laboratories for molecular diagnostics of lung cancer in the Veneto region.
 Results of our ongoing studies show the feasibility of using NGS to profile NSCLC samples and its potential to uncover mutations in actionable genes which would not be found by routine analysis.
 We aim to further improve application of upcoming cutting edge technologies to clinical samples with the long-term aim to increase the percentage of patients who can access to targeted therapy.

 - Sonia Minuzzo